 The most effective heart-healthy tip for adults is regular exercise.
 The heart needs at least 30 minutes of gentle movement every day to stay healthy.
 Staying physically active helps improve heart rate as well as blood pressure levels.

-Doctors recommend moderate aerobic activities and resistance exercises for seniors due to mobility issues.
+Primary care physicians recommend moderate aerobic activities and resistance exercises for seniors due to mobility issues.
 Incorporate brisk walking, swimming, and strength training exercises into the routine at least twice a week.
 But always consult with a doctor or a trainer before beginning any new exercise program.

 2. Eat heart-healthy foods